Isao Tomita: 1932–1968: Early life and composing career

 Tomita was born in Tokyo and spent his early childhood with his father in China.
 After returning to Japan, he took private lessons in orchestration and composition while an art history student at Keio University, Tokyo.
 He graduated in 1955 and became a full-time composer for television, film and theatre.
 He composed the theme music for the Japanese Olympic gymnastics team for the 1956 Summer Olympics in Melbourne, Australia.

-In 1965, Tomita wrote music for Osamu Tezuka's Kimba the White Lion, but the American-English version had a different theme by Bernie Baum, Bill Giant and Florence Kaye.
+During the 1960s, Tomita worked for Osamu Tezuka to compose music for many of Tezuka's animated TV programs and experimental films, some of these are Galaxy Boy Troop, Big X, Pictures at an Exhibition, Princess Knight, New Treasure Island (unrelated to the 1947 manga), Mermaid, Dororo, A Thousand and One Nights, and many other.
+In 1965, Tomita wrote music for Tezuka's Kimba the White Lion, but the American-English version had a different theme by Bernie Baum, Bill Giant and Florence Kaye.
 In the same year he scored the original Japanese version of Gulliver's Travels Beyond the Moon, but the film was re-scored by Milton DeLugg when it was dubbed into English.

-In 1966, he wrote a tone poem based on the Kimba the White Lion, and an original video animation synchronized to this tone poem was released in 1991.
+In 1966, he wrote a tone poem based on Kimba the White Lion, and an original video animation synchronized to this tone poem was released in 1991.
 With Kunio Miyauchi, he created the music for the tokusatsu science fiction/espionage/action television series Mighty Jack, which aired in 1968.
 The same year, he co-founded Group TAC.